dcodev1702/terraform_proxmox_vm/README.md

 # Proxmox : Terraform : K3S

+## Assumptions
+* You have a Proxmox Cluster capable of running 6 VM's
+* You have an Internet Connection
+* You're comfortable with the CLI in Linux.
+* Watch lots of home lab YouTube content

 ## Order of operations
 * Create Proxmox User w/ API Token
 * Create VM template via 'build_cloud_image_vm_template.sh' (must be done on proxmox host)